damienmcd/nordhealth-nuxt/README.md

 # Nordhealth Provet Cloud Interview Task

-This is my Nuxt solution to the task set in the Nordhealth interview for the Senior Frontend Engineer role.
+This project is a Nuxt solution to the task set in the Nordhealth interview for the Senior Frontend Engineer role.

 Live demo is available at [https://damienmcd-nordhealth.netlify.app/](https://damienmcd-nordhealth.netlify.app/)

+A dummy API was set up for this project using [https://mockapi.io/](mockapi.io).

+All data will be removed from the mock API account after presentation of this project.

 ## Setting up the project